 Focus on your relationship.
 Nothing is more important than your relationship with your child.
 Always start by asking yourself if what you are doing, or considering doing, is going to draw you and your child closer together.
 Is what I’m doing strengthening or damaging my relationship with my child?

 Stop trying to control your child.
 Start acting as your child’s support system.
 When conflict or frustration intrude ask yourself: What does my child need and how can I meet that need?
-As she gets older you may also need to ask: What does my child need and how can I support her in getting that need met?
+As they get older you may also need to ask: What does my child need and how can I support them in getting that need met?

 When our desire is to parenting respectfully, with unconditional love and compassion, fully accepting our children as the individuals they are, we have a framework, or point of reference, for everything we do as parents.
 We can compare our parenting to how we want to be parenting, checking in and changing course mid-stream if we find ourselves failing to be the parent we want to be.